t-padma/t-padma.github.io/_posts/2023-07-30-discrete-morse.md

 ### Example
 The following is an illustration of a simplicial collapse drawn using [Inkscape](https://inkscape.org/).
 ![collapse](\images\example_collapse.svg)

 The following observations can be made based on the simple example above.
+1. There can be more than one possible sequence of elementary collapses for a given simplicial complex $\mathcal{K}$.
+In fact, different sequences of collapses can lead to non-isomorphic subcomplexes.
+2. The order in which we perform collapses is important as well.
+If we follow the "wrong order" of collapses, then we will end up with a non-collapsible subcomplex very early on.

+### Void Simplicial complex
+A void simplicial complex $\mathcal{K}$ is an empty set i.e. it doesn't even include the empty simplex $\emptyset$.
+Hence $\mathcal{K} = \lbrace \quad \rbrace$. \
+Consider a vertex or a 0-complex $\mathcal{K}_1 = \lbrace \emptyset, \lbrace v \rbrace  \rbrace$.
+Here, the empty simplex $\emptyset$ is considered free.
+Hence $\mathcal{K}_1 \searrow \lbrace \rbrace$ is a *valid elementary collapse*.